Agenda

 • Why is it important to investigate less-mature approaches when other, established approaches are moving ahead at pace?

 • What criteria do investors apply when researching and funding novel, early-stage fusion approaches?
+Or opportunities in the supply-chain?

 • How can investments in alternative fusion approaches enhance a portfolio?